 I think we need to recognize that we tend to do our best work when we are on the outer edges of what we know, when we are doing something hard and new, and when we are growing through challenge.
-This is not only where we do our best work but where we tend to find our greatest joy.

 When I came to campus this morning, I had a bit of a panic, and it wasn’t at the thought of you, because you all are an awesome sight.
 It was seeing the signs—those big signs at the entrance to campus.
 I have to admit that those signs always give me a little panicky feeling because they are a reminder that this is the place where I was abandoned by my parents.
 This is the place where I was left to figure things out on my own and to wonder, “Am I even smart enough to be here?”